Become a Modern Docent

 If you love learning, are interested in building your relationship with contemporary art, and would like to talk about it with others, consider becoming a Modern docent.

 Our docent program is a valuable contribution to the Fort Worth community and beyond, helping the Museum to meet the diverse needs and interests of its visitors.
 Volunteering as a Modern docent requires a high degree of motivation, as well as dedication to art, ideas, and open dialogue.
 A minimum commitment of two years is necessary.

-However, if you are interested in becoming involved in the future, please send an email to the Assistant Curator of Education, Docent Programs at firstname.lastname@example.org.
+If you are interested in becoming involved, please send an email to the Assistant Curator of Education, Docent Programs at firstname.lastname@example.org.
 Be sure to include your completed APPLICATION.

 Additional language skills are always welcome, and we have a special need for docents fluent in Spanish and American Sign Language.
 No prior art history background or work experience is required to serve as a Modern docent; however, those wishing to volunteer in the program should be comfortable conversing with the public on an array of contemporary issues.
 Interested applicants are strongly encouraged to follow docent-led tours before applying.

 Docent training classes are held approximately once every two years, contingent upon the needs of the program.